Growing Up Leota: The Night The Barn Burned Down

 By the time we got there, cars were parked all over the gravel road for a quarter-mile.
 We couldn't drive through, so we stopped and walked.
 Well, maybe not walked, at least not dad.

 The barn was already burnt down, a pile of small fires and heaps of ash and debris.
-The first thing I remember my Dad saying, I mean the very first thing when we were on the gravel road and knew it was the barn was "Did we leave Sarge in the barn?"
+The first thing I remember my Dad saying was "Did we leave Sarge in the barn?"
 He didn't think about calves or hay or anything else.
 He thought only about his dog.

 We made our way to the house, me, my Mom, and my Grandma.
 My dad and brother were working with neighbors putting out the last of the embers of the fire.
-My Grandma was already 85 or so and I remember sitting with her by a kerosene lantern that set on our little kitchen table (the electricity lines went with the barn).
-She wasn't crying but she was....close.
-She was worried, worried in a way that my 12-year-old eyes hadn't seen before.
+My Grandma was already 85 or so and I remember sitting with her by a kerosene lantern that set on our little kitchen table.
+She was worried, worried in a way that my 11-year-old eyes hadn't seen before.
 She worried about what we'd do now, how would we cope.
 She was worried about us.
 She was worried about her youngest son and his family.

 When my Dad came into the house, he saw it written on her face, too.
 He put his hand on her shoulder.